aduffy70/LabNotes/_posts/2019/2019-01-14-Sphagnum-recurvum-RADseq-analysis-notes.md

 # Things to keep in mind

   * Some of the over-represented sequences after trimming/filtering match prokaryote ribosomal RNA and we know there are organisms that live within the hyaline cells of sphagnum, so it would be a good idea to map the final set of loci to the genome to filter out contaminant loci.

+# More ipyrad gotchas

+Step 3 makes deduplicated read files in the step 2 folder, uses them to make the clusters and then deletes them.
+That means if you branch after step 2 to cluster at several different levels you can only run ONE step 3 at a time.
+If more than one run in parallel, the first will create the deduplicated read files, the second will recreate and overwrite them with the same names in the same location (weird but not a problem) but when the first run ends it deletes the deduplicated read files while the second run is still trying to use them.
+Crash (big problem).